 Lake Vegetation Index Bioassessment (LVI): How Does My Lake Rank?
-49 Healthy
+53 Healthy

 The Lake Vegetation Index is a rapid bioassessment tool created by the Florida Department of Environmental Protection (FDEP) to assess the biological condition of aquatic plant communities in Florida lakes.
-The most recent LVI bioassessment for Mirror Lake (sampled on August 15, 2017) scored a 49 which is in the Healthy category.
+The most recent LVI bioassessment for Mirror Lake (sampled on September 6, 2018) scored a 53 which is in the Healthy category.
+This is an increase from the previous score of 49, Healthy.